 Jeffrey R. Orenstein, Ph.D., Travel Journalist, Simply Smart Travel

-Alex Bar, Third Temple Digital
+Alex Bar, Owner, Third Temple Digital

-Michael Leander, Michael Leander
+Michael Leander, Consultant, Michael Leander

-Ishveen Anand, OpenSponsorship
+Ishveen Anand, Owner, OpenSponsorship

-Piggyback on sports events being held in your area, by hosting athletes or partnering with the team/event.
+Piggyback on sports events being held in your area by hosting athletes or partnering with the team/event.
 Sports events bring in a ton of tourists, and sponsoring the athletes or events will give you visibility and access to all the fans.

 Rodger Roeser, CEO, The Eisen Agency

-Mindy Scraper, Mindy The Lion
+Mindy Scraper, Founder, Mindy the Lion

 Consumers are using Instagram as a primary method of research to decide which hotels and resorts feel like the best fit for their needs.
 There’s an assumption that hotel-generated web content can be misleading, so consumers have turned to social media to peruse user-generated content of the property to see what the resort “actually” looks like.
 Their first impression is often the hotel’s own Instagram page, so it’s important to run a well-groomed account that greets these researchers with authenticity and professionalism.